HarukiMoriarty/CastleKV/README.md

 ## Overview

-This project implements a distributed key-value store.
+This ongoing project implements a distributed key-value store for CS739 Distributed System of UW Madison.

 ## Supported Operations